 With its creamy and rich ingredients, its slow and low oven time, and its welcoming and uncommon flavor, the hazelnut cake is truly an amazing dessert.
 The bit of almond extract really enhances the hazelnut flavor, just as the freshly toasted nuts offer a fresh vivacity that’s welcome any time of year — or any time of day for that matter!

 Maybe next time… Don’t be afraid to play with the format of this wonderfully versatile cake!
-I’ve made it into fantastic cupcakes, frosted layer cakes for parties — and I was even successful making it gluten-free (I replaced the wheat flour with Bob’s Red Mill gluten-free flour mix and half a teaspoon of xanthan gum).
+I’ve made it into fantastic cupcakes (this recipe makes 18 standard-size cupcakes), frosted layer cakes for parties — and I was even successful making it gluten-free (I replaced the wheat flour with Bob’s Red Mill gluten-free flour mix and half a teaspoon of xanthan gum).
 For cupcakes or multi-layer cakes, be sure to reduce the baking time significantly and watch them carefully, checking them for done-ness often.
 The only plea I have for you is that you let the hazelnuts shine on their own; please don’t drown this cake in overpowering flavors, including chocolate.
 Cream cheese, white chocolate, and browned butter frosting have all worked well for me, but feel free to get creative.
 And one more thing: I again suggest you keep this cake out of the fridge; it’s really best at room temperature (and besides, it’s very likely to disappear quickly–before you’ve even had a chance to think about preserving it).